NothingAG/constitution/constitution.md

 #### 4.4.2 SUPER-CIRCLE INTERPRETATION TRUMPS

 A super-circle's interpreter may overrule an interpretation given by a interpreter of any of its sub-circles.
-If two secretaries give conflicting interpretations and one is from the interpreter of a circle that contains the other circle, then you must align with the interpretation given by the super-circle's interpreter.
+If two interpreters give conflicting interpretations and one is from the interpreter of a circle that contains the other circle, then you must align with the interpretation given by the super-circle's interpreter.

 #### 4.4.3 INTERPRETATIONS BECOME STANDARDS

 After giving an interpretation, a interpreter may choose to publish that interpretation and the logic behind it in the governance records of the circle.
-If published, the interpreter of that circle and the secretaries of any of its sub-circles are responsible for attempting to align any future interpretation with the previously published logic and interpretations.
+If published, the interpreter of that circle and the interpreters of any of its sub-circles are responsible for attempting to align any future interpretation with the previously published logic and interpretations.
 If a interpreter has good reason to contradict previously published logic, they may update the interpretation.
 Such updates must be published in the governance records.
 Subsequent interpretations must align with the updated interpretation.

 #### 4.4.4 STRIKING INVALID GOVERNANCE